lawliet89/rowdy/README.md

 In particular, `rowdy` is currently targetted for `nightly-2017-03-26`.

+If you would like to use the `ldap_authenticator` feature, you will need the following libraries installed to build the required crates:

+- `liblber`
+- `libldap`

+On Ubuntu, for example, you can install them with `sudo apt install libldap-dev`

 ## Testing

 To separate the dependencies of the `library` part of the crate from the `binary` part, the crate is set up